parisbible/parisbible.github.io/challenge.markdown

     - Documenting the next few days: taking notes throughout the week for process-oriented thinking
         - Describing the most common abbreviations used, punctuation style, etc
         - Describing the errors found in the transcription and propose other ways of transcribing letter forms or abbreviations found
+- **Annotation interface for Paris Bible images from Mandragore / Initiales - Christopher Meinecke**

 ## Tuesday, January 17, 2023: Correct-a-thon (1400-1700 France Time)
 - Correcting one manuscript per team (30 mins)
 - Question and answer session (30 mins)
 - Guided correction (1 3/4 hours)
-- [Distraction activity](https://docs.google.com/presentation/d/1QqpZNBkTW6riOJPxiMAmYNXKXNy12S61/edit#slide=id.p4): classifying images from Paris Bibles with basic tags
+- Distraction activity: classifying images from Paris Bibles with basic tags
 - Debriefing

 ## Wednesday, January 18, 2023 (1400-1600 France Time)